CoRoe/enf-matching/README.md

 signal processing.
 I had to shorted the reference file, see the call to ffmpeg in https://github.com/CoRoe/enf-matching/blob/main/bin/download-example-files.

-Using actual grid frequency data is not yet implemented.

 # See also

 https://robertheaton.com/enf/